Pat Fletcher

 Patrick Oswald Fletcher (June 18, 1916 – July 21, 1985) was a Canadian professional golfer.

+Career

 In 1954, at the Point Grey Golf Club in Vancouver, he became the first Canadian since 1914 to win the Canadian Open.
-He is the last Canadian to win the tournament.
+He was the last Canadian to win the tournament until Nick Taylor's victory in 2023.

 Fletcher moved to Montreal to become the head professional at the Royal Montreal Golf Club, and with his sons Ted and Allan, started the Fletcher sportswear and equipment company.
 He also won the 1952 Canadian PGA Championship.